Joorem/vim-haproxy/README.md

 ## Need help?

-If you have any problem using this plugin please let me know by opening a new [issue](issue).
+If you have any problem using this plugin please let me know by opening a new [issue][issue].

 ## Code of Conduct